RapiD-Engineering/RapiD.ClickOnceSample/README.md

   ```
   < deploymentProvider codebase="https://raw.githubusercontent.com/RapiD-Engineering/RapiD.ClickOnceSample/master/Published/RapiD.ClickOnceSample.application" />
   ```
 - After a succesfull publish, you can commit and push your new publish to github.
+(Select RapiD-Engineering as owner for your repo)

 - in Github you need to create a Page in the Pages tab of your project setting.